Yahweasel/transavormer/docs/AV-CRASH-COURSE.md

 someone will define it.

 As a consequence of Matroska's generalness, seeing a .mkv file tells you even less about what's in it than seeing a .mp4 file.
-As a consequence, to make things more predictable, Google created a restricted subset of Matroska called WebM.
+To make things more predictable, Google created a restricted subset of Matroska called WebM.
 WebM may only contain certain video and audio codecs.
 Periodically the list is amended, but at the time of this writing, the supported video codecs are AV1, VP9, and VP8, and the supported audio codecs are Opus and Vorbis.
 Other than that restriction (and the removal of an optional component in Matroska that's not relevant here), Matroska and WebM are the same.
 All WebM files are valid Matroska files.

 Because of solving-too-many-problems-ism, many features of Matroska aren't guaranteed in all Matroska files.